 Best for: Visual Budget Analytics

 Trim, or AskTrim, was introduced in 2015.
-It works best at doing the most basic function of budgeting apps: tracking expenses.
+It’s best at doing the most basic function of a budgeting app: tracking expenses.

-The technology behind the app’s spending tracker and expense reduction are both impressive and reliable.
+The technology behind the app’s spending tracker and expense reduction is both impressive and reliable.

 Trim is unique from other budgeting apps because it helps reduce your spending and increase your savings.

-Bill negotiation is one of Trim’s flagship features users are probably most thankful for; what better feature is there than having an AI program that helps you save on your monthly bills by doing the bill negotiation for you?
+Bill negotiation is one of Trim’s flagship features, and it’s the one users are probably most thankful for.
+What better feature is there than having an AI program help you save on your monthly expenses by doing the bill negotiation for you?

-Can you imagine how much savings you could end up with if you’re able to negotiate all bills and have a few hundred dollars extra every month?
+Can you imagine how much you could save if you were able to negotiate all of your bills and have a few hundred dollars extra every month?

-Not all people know they can arrange their bills.
-And not all people know an app can negotiate their bills for them!
+Not all people know they can negotiate their bills.
+And not all people know that there’s an app that can negotiate their bills for them!

-Trim developers have probably seen how many people are spending on unwanted or inactive subscriptions.
-It’s easy to overlook miscellaneous or recurring charges on your bills.
+Trim developers have seen how much people are spending on unwanted or inactive subscriptions.
+It’s easy to overlook miscellaneous or recurring charges on your bills, but they add up.

-More often than not, you pay for services you don’t use anymore and spend money for charges you don’t even know existed.
-These expenses, when accumulated, could total a significant amount of savings.
+More often than not, you pay for services you don’t use anymore and put money towards charges you don’t even know you were getting.
+These expenses could be transformed into a significant amount of money saved.

-Hence, it may sound irrelevant to budgeting, but having this feature will indeed have a substantial long-term impact.
+Thus, it may sound irrelevant to budgeting, but having this feature can have a substantial long-term impact.

 Everybody dreads the word debt.
-Despite all efforts to remain debt-free, some people still sometimes find themselves deep in the pit of debt.
+Despite all efforts to remain debt-free, some people still sometimes find themselves deep in a pit of debt.

-Some can pay off, while others, unfortunately, just sink deeper and deeper.
-If you want to avoid this unfortunate circumstance, you would like to take advantage of Trim’s debt calculation feature.
+Some can pay it off, while others continue to sink deeper and deeper.
+If you want to avoid this unfortunate circumstance, you should take advantage of Trim’s debt calculation feature.

-What do you say if an app can create a budget plan that could help you pay your debt off?
+What would you say if an app could create a budget plan that could help you pay your debt off?